Abstract

 The search engine combines several powerful options: one may search the corpus using keyword(s), title, article type, specific date, region, etc. In the study the search terms included “Ural / Urals” in the ‘Exact Search’ checkbox, which excluded any related word variants from the search results.
 Other options that helped to refine the search and narrowed the selection included the publication date range (from 21 June 1941 to 09 May 1945), with ‘articles’ and ‘illustrated articles’ chosen among article types and with ‘results’ sorted by relevance.

-Several documents matching the search query shown in the results panel
+All documents matching the search query were shown in the results panel (Figure

 The qualitative analysis in this paper centers around the key elements of the image of the Urals modeled in British media discourse in the years of the GP war.
 They are the following: